 Section 5.1 Authorized Shares.
-The Corporation has authority to issue 2,100,000,000 Shares, consisting of 2,000,000,000 shares of common stock, \$0.01 par value per share (the "Common Shares"), 500,000,000 of which are classified as Class T common stock (the "Class T Common Shares"), 500,000,000 of which are classified as Class S common stock (the "Class S Common Shares"), 500,000,000 of which are classified as Class S common stock (the "Class D Common Shares") and 500,000,000 of which are classified as Class I common stock (the "Class I Common Shares"), and 100,000,000 shares of preferred stock, \$0.01 par value per share (the "Preferred Shares").
-The aggregate par value of all authorized Shares having par value is \$21,000,000.
+The Corporation has authority to issue [•] Shares, consisting of [•] shares of common stock, \$0.01 par value per share (the "Common Shares"), [•] of which are classified as Class T common stock (the "Class T Common Shares"), [•] of which are classified as Class D common stock (the "Class D Common Shares") and [•] of which are classified as Class I common stock (the "Class I Common Shares"), and [•] shares of preferred stock, \$0.01 par value per share (the "Preferred Shares").
+The aggregate par value of all authorized Shares having par value is [•].
 All Shares shall be fully paid and non-assessable when issued.
 The Board may classify or reclassify any unissued Common Shares from time to time into one or more classes or series of Shares.
 If Shares of one class are classified or reclassified into Shares of another class pursuant to this Article V, the number of authorized Shares of the former class shall be automatically decreased and the number of Shares of the latter class shall be automatically increased, in each case by the number of Shares so classified or reclassified, so that the aggregate number of Shares of all classes that the Corporation has authority to issue shall not be more than the total number of Shares set forth in the first sentence of this paragraph.
-The Board of Directors, with the approval of a majority of the entire Board and without any action by the Stockholders, may amend the Charter from time to time to increase or decrease the aggregate number of Shares or any class or series that the Corporation has authority to issue.
+The Board of Directors, with the approval of a majority of the entire Board and without any action by the Stockholders, may amend the Charter from time to time to increase or decrease the aggregate number of Shares or the number of Shares of any class or series that the Corporation has authority to issue.